Drkgk, CC0, via Wikimedia Commons

 History & Structure

-The first chapel on Tepeyac Hill was built in 1531–1532 shortly after the reported apparition of Our Lady of Guadalupe to Juan Diego.
-A larger church followed in 1557, and the first formal basilica was constructed between 1695 and 1709.
-Known as the Old Basilica (Antigua Basílica), it developed severe structural problems due to Mexico City’s unstable, lakebed foundations.
-By the 1970s, the building was closed to prevent collapse.
+The Basilica of Our Lady of Guadalupe stands on Tepeyac Hill in Mexico City, where the first chapel was built around 1531–1532, after the reported apparition to Juan Diego.
+A larger church followed in 1557, and a formal basilica was built between 1695 and 1709.
+Known today as the Old Basilica (Antigua Basílica), it developed severe structural problems as it sank into the soft lakebed soil of Mexico City, and by the 1970s it was closed to prevent collapse.

-The modern New Basilica (Nueva Basílica), designed by Pedro Ramírez Vázquez, was completed and consecrated in 1976.
-Its circular design accommodates 10,000 worshippers and allows the sacred image of the Virgin of Guadalupe to be visible from any point.
-The tilma is displayed above the main altar, protected by bulletproof glass.
-A moving walkway permits continuous viewing by pilgrims without interrupting the flow of visitors.
+The modern New Basilica (Nueva Basílica) was completed and consecrated in 1976.
+Its circular plan holds 10,000 worshippers and allows the image to be seen from any point inside.
+The tilma with the image of Our Lady of Guadalupe is displayed above the main altar behind bulletproof glass, with a moving walkway below it so pilgrims can view it continuously without the crowd halting.

-The basilica complex also includes the Old Basilica (used for special ceremonies), the Capilla del Cerrito marking the apparition site, the Capilla del Pocito over a spring linked to the apparition, gardens, and a museum with ex-votos, replicas, and religious art.
-The site contains one of the world’s largest collections of ex-votos, left by pilgrims in gratitude or devotion.
+The complex also includes the Old Basilica, used for special ceremonies; the Capilla del Cerrito, marking the spot of the reported apparition; the Capilla del Pocito, over a spring associated with it; gardens; and a museum holding religious art and a large collection of ex-votos, the offerings left by pilgrims in thanks or devotion.

 Resources